Yamadonga

-Yamadonga is a 2007 Indian Telugu-language fantasy action comedy film directed by S. S. Rajamouli, who co-wrote the film with V. Vijayendra Prasad.
+Yamadonga is a 2007 Indian Telugu-language fantasy action film directed by S. S. Rajamouli, who co-wrote the film with V. Vijayendra Prasad.
 It was produced by Chiranjeevi Pedamallu and Gangaraju Gunnam under Visvamitra Creations.
 It stars N. T. Rama Rao Jr., Mohan Babu, Priyamani, and Mamta Mohandas.

 Inspired by the 1977 film Yamagola, the plot follows Raja, a thief who is killed by his rivals.
 Raja's soul travels to Naraka (hell) to face the trail for his sins by Yama, the Hindu god of death and justice.
-The film began its production in January 2007 and was made on a budget of ₹16–18 crore (US$4.3–4.8 million).
+The film began its production in January 2007 and was made on a budget of ₹160 million–₹180 million.
 (Note: The average exchange rate in 2007 was 41.35 Indian rupees (₹) per 1 US dollar (US$).)
 Filming primarily took place in Hyderabad and Ramoji Film City.
 The film has music composed by M. M. Keeravani and cinematography by K. K. Senthil Kumar.

 Yamadonga was released worldwide on 15 August 2007.
-Upon release, it received positive reviews from critics, collecting a distributor share of ₹41 crores, and emerged as a blockbuster, becoming the highest-grossing Telugu film of 2007.
-The film was the highest grossing Telugu film of the year.
+Upon its release, it received positive reviews from both critics and audiences, becoming a major success at the box office.
+The film collected a distributor's share of ₹280 million and a box office gross of over ₹490 million, emerging as a blockbuster as well as becoming the highest-grossing Telugu film of 2007.
 It won four Nandi Awards while Rama Rao Jr., went on to win the Filmfare Award for Best Actor – Telugu.

 Plot

-Raja, an orphan boy, is a thief in Hyderabad.
-Maheswari "Mahi", a young girl, falls in love with him.
-Raja manipulates her by gaining her sympathy.
-She gives him a necklace, which he throws away because it is worthless; however, it always comes back to him.
-12 years later, Mahi's family treats her like a slave while they enjoy the money that her grandfather left behind.
-Mahi waits for her "prince" to come to rescue her.
-Raja is still a conman, but when he enters into the debt of Dhanalakshmi, a beautiful but not-so-innocent lender, he flees.

-Meanwhile, Mahi's family wants Mahi out of the way so that they can inherit all of her money.
-They hire someone to kill her, only to find out that in the event of Mahi's death, all the money goes to charity.
-Raja saves Mahi and treats her like a princess, which she waited for since her childhood.
-Raja made a deal with Mahi's uncles, which goes wrong when they think that he has demanded a ransom of ₹45 crores.
-They hire a goon to kill Raja.
-Raja reaches Yamaloka after his murder.
-He gets to know that Yama planned his death to take revenge on Raja who once made fun of Yama drunkenly and threatened him.
-Raja creates confusion by stealing the Yamapasam, since one in possession of Yamapasam becomes the King of Hell.
-Raja promises festivals and parties and to make Hell better than Heaven.
-Yama contests his claim.
-Narada enters the scene and proposes an election.
-Both Yama and Raja agree.